js-data/js-data/README.md

 __See Latest Release:__ [JSData Releases](https://github.com/js-data/js-data/releases)

-JSData is pre-release.
+JSData is in beta.
 The API is subject to change, though the current api is well tested.

 If you want to use JSData, keep a close eye on the changelog.
 1.0.0 will introduce strict semver (until then, minor number is bumped for breaking changes).